-- OFFICER LOAN POLICY.
+OFFICER LOAN POLICY.
 On January 31, 1980, the Board adopted an Officer Loan Policy.
 The significant provisions of the policy are: (i) the maximum amount to be loaned is limited to one-half of the officer's annual base salary; (ii) the first \$10,000 bears no interest; (iii) in the event the loan balance exceeds \$10,000, interest is charged on the entire amount at the minimum rate provided by Section 483 of the Internal Revenue Code; and (iv) the loan will be repaid in installments or in full upon termination of employment.
-During the fiscal year ended June 30, 2002, no officer had an officer loan that exceeded \$60,000.
-Given the recent passage of the Sarbanes-Oxley Act of 2002, the Company will no longer have an officer loan policy. - RETIREMENT AGREEMENT.
-The Board of Directors adopted a resolution to continue to pay to John C. Koss his current base salary in the event he became disabled prior to age 70.
-After age 70, Mr. Koss is eligible to receive his current base salary of \$150,000 for the remainder of his life, whether he becomes disabled or not.
-Mr. Koss is over 70 years old and will be entitled to receive this benefit upon his retirement from the Company. - STOCK OPTION PLANS.
+During the fiscal year ended June 30, 2003, no officer had an officer loan that exceeded \$60,000.
+Given the recent passage of the Sarbanes-Oxley Act of 2002, the Company will no longer have an officer loan policy.

+- RETIREMENT AGREEMENT.
+Mr. Koss is eligible to receive his current base salary of \$150,000 for the remainder of his life, whether he becomes disabled or not.
+Mr. Koss is over 70 years old and will be entitled to receive this benefit upon his retirement from the Company.
+The Company has a deferred compensation liability of \$631,855 recorded as of June 30, 2003, and \$737,599 as of June 30, 2002 for this arrangement. - o STOCK OPTION PLANS.
 In 1990, the Board of Directors created, and the stockholders approved, a Flexible Incentive Plan (the "Plan").
 This Plan is administered by the Compensation Committee and vests the Compensation Committee with discretionary powers to choose from a variety of incentive compensation alternatives to make annual stock-based awards to officers, key employees and other members of the Company's management team.

-John C. Koss is not eligible for any grants since he is a member of the Compensation Committee. - SUPPLEMENTAL EXECUTIVE RETIREMENT PLAN.
+- SUPPLEMENTAL EXECUTIVE RETIREMENT PLAN.
 The Board of Directors has by resolution entered into a Supplemental Executive Retirement Plan with Michael J. Koss which calls for Mr. Koss to receive annual cash compensation following his retirement from the Company ("Retirement Payments") in an amount equal to 2% of the base salary of Mr. Koss, multiplied by his number of years of service to the Company (for example, if Mr. Koss had worked 25 years, then he would be entitled to receive 50% of base salary).
 The base salary shall be calculated using the average base salary of Mr. Koss during the three years preceding his retirement.
 The Retirement Payments are to be paid to Mr. Koss monthly until his death, and after his death shall continue to be paid monthly to his surviving spouse until her death. - PROFIT SHARING PLAN.
 Every quarter of each fiscal year, the Company sets aside a percentage of any operating profits and distributes it to all employees (except John C. Koss, Michael J. Koss, and John Koss, Jr.) based on their hourly rate of pay.
 All full-time Koss employees (except John C. Koss, Michael J. Koss, and John Koss, Jr.) are eligible for profit sharing if they have been employed for the complete fiscal quarter.
 Deductions are made from profit sharing for each absence (paid sick days and unpaid days) based on the number of hours of time lost.